-If you experience chronic constipation, you can make changes to your daily life that may help relieve your symptoms.
-Relieving your constipation may help reduce the signs and symptoms of rectal ulcer.
+You can make changes to your daily life that may help relieve your symptoms, including:

 - Drink water throughout the day.
 Drinking enough water and other fluids helps to keep your bowel movements soft and easy to pass.
 For variety, you may want to add lemon juice to water for flavor.
 Or try other noncarbonated and caffeine-free beverages.
 Prune juice can be helpful because it has a natural laxative effect.